Opposition to Brexit: Viral petition to revoke Article 50

 In March 2019, an e-petition launched on the UK Parliament petitions website reached over 6 million signatures within a week, becoming the largest petition in UK history, and the fastest-growing.
 This surge in signatures has been attributed to a speech given by Theresa May which was perceived to accuse MPs of 'frustrating' Brexit.
 The petition was later referenced by Donald Tusk, the President of the European Council, who warned that the UK Government "cannot betray the six million people".
 The petition was debated in Parliament on 1 April 2019.
 The petition signatures reached 6,103,056 by 20 August, the closure date.

 Postcards from the 48%

 David Wilkinson's full-length film Postcards from the 48% opened on 23 June 2018 at the Edinburgh International Film Festival and went on general release on 6 July 2018.
 The documentary was made by, and featured, members of the 48% of voters who chose Remain in the referendum.
 A reviewer for The Times wrote that it "gives voice to the fears and the hopes of the nation's discontented remainers".

 Last Night of the Proms

 Anti-Brexit campaigners gave away EU flags to audience members at the last night of The Proms in 2016, 2017 and 2023.

 No. 10 Vigil boat trips

-The No. 10 Vigil campaign group, which holds regular demonstrations outside Downing Street, organized a boat trip on the Thames on 19 August 2017.
+The No. 10 Vigil campaign group, which holds regular demonstrations outside Downing Street, organised a boat trip on the Thames on 19 August 2017.
 A subsequent boat trip occurred on 24 July 2018.